Link Search Menu Expand Document

 Permissions

-The minimal required permissions on AWS are:
+The minimum required permissions for AWS or S3-compatible storage are:

 {